About The Criterion Contraption

 What Do Subscribers Get Get For Free?

 I am going to continue watching and writing about the films in the Criterion Collection in spine order, starting with #151.
 I plan to focus on deeply researching each film, and explaining, as best I can, how they were made and how they work.
 These essays will always be free.
+I am also going to continue moving some of the better work from the original website to this site, with better typesetting and higher-quality stills.

 What Do Subscribers Get If They Pay Money?

-I am going to alternate between writing an essay about the next Criterion Collection movie in spine order and writing an essay about a recent Criterion release, probably focused on 4K discs.
+I plan to alternate between writing an essay about the next Criterion Collection movie in spine order and writing an essay about a recent Criterion release, probably focused on 4K discs.
 These essays about recent releases will only be available to subscribers.
 My goal is simply to pay for my Ghost license and buy myself copies of the movies I write about, but if this goes well, I will devote more time to other premium content options.
 So subscribe already!

 I Will Send You E-Mails!